SnowyMouse/chimera/README.md

 #### Map downloading
 Chimera will automatically attempt to download maps off of the [HAC2 Map repo](http://maps.halonet.net/maplist.php) upon joining a server that is playing a map you don't have.
-These maps are stored under `chimera/maps` in your Halo profiles folder.
+A different map source can be configured using the `download_template` setting.
+These maps are stored under `chimera/maps` in your Halo profiles folder by default (see the `download_map_path` setting).

 #### Lua scripting
 Lua scripting ported from Chimera -572.
 Scripts in the global folder are loaded